IBM/automation-azure-infra-openshift/1-quickstart/2-ipi/README.md

 3a.
 Azure domain
     1. Buy or have existing `App Service Domain`.
 This should also have created a DNS zone in the same subscription.
+    2. In order to delete a cluster, remove the Locks from the created DNS Zone To do so,
+        1. Navigate to the resource group that contains the DNS Zone
+        2. Open the DNS Zone associated with the purchased domain
+        3. From the left hand menu, select `Locks`
+        4. Delete any locks present.

 3b.
 External domain
     [Configure Azure DNS](https://github.com/openshift/installer/blob/d0f7654bc4a0cf73392371962aef68cd9552b5dd/docs/user/azure/dnszone.md).